SunnyReindeer/GithubProj/README.md

 ### Using the AI Robo Advisor
 1. Navigate to the "🎯 AI Robo Advisor" tab in the sidebar
 2. Complete the risk assessment questionnaire (10 questions)
-3. Review your personalized risk profile
+3. Review your personalized risk profile and recommended asset allocation
-4. Get AI-powered strategy recommendations
+4. Get fund portfolio recommendations (Core, Growth, Dividend, ESG, REITs, Defensive)
-5. Optimize your portfolio allocation
+5. View detailed portfolio holdings with AI labels and real-time prices
+6. Review your personalized investment plan
-6. Download your complete trading plan
+7. Download your risk profile and investment plan

 ### Demo the Multi-Asset Platform
 Run the demo script to see the multi-asset platform in action: